dotnetspec/haveno-web/README.md

 # Production Website
 REF: https://haveno-web-1.squashpassion.com

-👉 SportRank 2 is Squash Passion's ranking app.
+👉 Haveno-Web is the web based front end for the Haveno project

-This site uses mongodb api and can be adapted to talk to other APIs if required
+This site is IN DEVELOPMENT and EXPERIMENTAL.
+DO NOT USE AT THIS TIME UNLESS EXPLICITLY AUTHORIZED BY THE HAVENO PROJECT!!!

 # Building